 Frankly, I wish I could write as well as the late great Mr. Banks, to be as imaginative as him in the creation of such an original and astonishing universe, and the rich and multi-faceted stories set therein.
 Since, self-evidently, I am not so talented and creative, I have decided to halve my problem and set some of my own novels and short stories in the Culture universe.

-So, here I present a selection of my own fanfiction novels (one is still a work-in-progress) and short stories set in Mr. Banks' Culture universe.
+So, here I present a collection of my own fanfiction novels (one is still a work-in-progress) and numerous short stories set in Mr. Banks' Culture universe.

 I have also included a collection of web resources which I have found useful in my self-imposed fanfiction tasks, and which might be useful to others attempting to emulate the writing of Iain M. Banks or set their own fanfic stories in his universe.